-In order for you to find the defendant guilty of this crime, the People are required to prove, from all the evidence in the case, beyond a reasonable doubt, both of the following elements:
+the People are required to prove, from all the evidence in the case, beyond a reasonable doubt, both of the following elements:

-- That on or about (date), in the county of (county), the defendant, (defendant's name), intentionally caused physical injury to (specify); and - 2.
-That the defendant did so for the purpose of obstructing, delaying, preventing or impeding the giving of testimony in a criminal proceeding by such person or another person, or for the purpose of compelling such person or another person to swear falsely.
+- That on or about (date), in the county of (county), the defendant, (defendant's name), intentionally caused physical injury to (specify) - 2.
+That the defendant did so on account of such person or another person having testified in a criminal proceeding.